posener/posener.github.io/_posts/2018-08-23-goroutine-scoped-context.md

    }
    ```

-In order to achieve the context powers, we must obey the rules.
-The rules are strict so it is sometimes easy to workaround them.
+In order to utilize the powers of the context, we must obey the rules but the rules are strict so it is sometimes tempting to workaround them.
 This is usually done by storing the context, which may have bad implications.
-The current design of the context system encourages such workarounds - and this is why
-the rules were made up in the first place.
+In essence, the current design of the context system encourages workarounds - and that is why its rules were made up in the first place.

 ### 3. The Existence of `context.TODO`